About the Fellowship

 Honorarium: $1,500 upon completion of residency

-To be considered for the Anne Spencer Fellowship, complete the “Application for Mt.
-San Angelo Residencies, VCCA in Virginia,” selecting your fellowship interest in the first question:
+To be considered as an Anne Spencer Fellow, complete the “Application for Mt.
+San Angelo Residencies, VCCA in Virginia – Summer 2024,” selecting your fellowship interest in Question 2.

-If the application fee presents a barrier, please email email@example.com to discuss a fee waiver.
+* If the application fee presents a significant barrier to application, please write to firstname.lastname@example.org by September 10, 2023, to request an application fee waiver.

-While in residence at VCCA, Williamson generously participated in a VCCA Fireplace Series event streamed live from the living room of the Fellows Residence at Mt.
+While in residence at VCCA in 2021, Williamson participated in a VCCA Fireplace Series event streamed live from the living room of the Fellows Residence at Mt.
 San Angelo.
 You can watch a recording of the event below.
 VCCA Fellows Council member Sonja Curry-Johnson hosted the evening which also featured special guest Shaun Spencer-Hester who discussed the legacy of Anne Spencer.